What Is Sexual Health?

 A healthy relationship is not based on obsessions and compulsions; it does not thrive on positive and negative intensity.
 In healthy relationships, you are able to nurture others in a way that promotes responsibility for themselves, thereby increasing their self-esteem.
 When you love yourself, you are able to nurture yourself, focus on your own emotional and spiritual growth, and take responsibility for yourself, thereby increasing your own sense of self-esteem.
 When one partner is asked for acts of intimacy or support by the other, each person can say yes or no in a healthy way, without either partner being diminished.
 The self-esteem of each individual blossoms when nurtured within a healthy relationship.

 What Role Does Shame Play In Defining Sexual Health?
-(Healthy Shame vs. Toxic Shame)

 A general definition of sexual health would include behaviors that are life-affirming, that support and align with who you are as a person, that bring out the best in you, that demonstrate trust and are free of shame.
 Sexual health would generally not include shame, harmful or destructive behaviors, promote secrets and/or lying, or compromise your integrity as a person.
 However, there are two types of shame: healthy and toxic.
 Healthy shame keeps us safe, informs us that what we are doing or have done goes against our values.
 An example of healthy shame is feeling badly if you have stolen from someone you love.
 In this example, the bad feeling is produced by an internal compass that informs you that you have harmed another person.
 Toxic shame is destructive and tells us we are a basically bad, unworthy person.
 An example of toxic shame would be feeling badly about enjoying masturbation if you were told at a young age that masturbation is “dirty.”
 Another example of toxic shame is internalized homophobia – feeling badly about being gay for no other reason that you believe being gay is “wrong.”
 Feeling badly in these two examples is produced by a distorted belief that masturbation or being gay is morally wrong, when if fact, there is no intrinsic harm created by either of these two examples.

-Healthy shame can be very useful and guide us in defining our sexual health.
-However, toxic shame is destructive and will warp our definition of health sex.
+Toxic shame is destructive and will warp our definition of health sex.

 How Do I Distinguish Healthy Sex From Unhealthy Sex?